How to start an online business in Botswana with local e-commerce tools Lephutshi

 Do I need to register to sell online in Botswana?

-• Register as either a sole trader or company
+• Register as either a Sole Proprietorship or a Private Company.

 Choosing and registering your business domain